LucieB-coder/DouShouQi-Swift-Game/README.md

 ```

 ## Progress

-So far, only the board of the game is implemented, the rest (rules, players, turn-by-turn game) will follow soon.

 Here is Mr Chevaldonné' citerias table filled with my auto evaluation on everything I did for this TP, so that you can follow my progress.